nikhilaravi/learn-node/README.md

 # Learn node
-A one day introductory workshop for Founders and Coders Cohort 6
+A one day introductory workshop on Node!

 By the end of this workshop you'll be able to answer the following questions:
 * [ ] What is Node?
 Why do you need it?